Differences between Securities and commercial papers as per Kuwait legislations

 S. Description Financial securities Commercial papers

-1. Issuer Financial securities are issued in bulks by government bodies, institutions and are traded by organizations and people.
-Commercial papers are issued when necessary by institutions / persons for the benefit of institutions / persons
+1. Issuer Financial securities are issued in bulk by government bodies and institutions and are traded by organizations and people.
+Commercial papers are issued when necessary by institutions/persons for the benefit of institutions/persons

-2. Conditional or not Financial securities may be conditional Commercial papers are unconditional otherwise, they loses their characteristics as commercial papers
+2. Conditional or not Financial securities may be conditional Commercial papers are unconditional otherwise, they lose their characteristics as commercial papers

 4. Issue value Equal in value at each issue The value varies at each issue